 |* Propane expenditures are a volume-weighted average of the Northeast and Midwest regions.
 All others are U.S. volume-weighted averages.
-Propane prices in warm and cold cases are not available.|
+Propane prices do not reflect prices locked in before the winter heating season starts.|

 Interactive Data Viewers

-|U.S. Natural Gas Prices||XLS||PNG|
+|U.S. Natural Gas Prices||XLSX||PNG|

-|U.S. Gasoline and Distillate Inventories||XLS||PNG|
+|U.S. Gasoline and Distillate Inventories||XLSX||PNG|

-|U.S. Residential Electricity Price||XLS||PNG|
+|U.S. Residential Electricity Price||XLSX||PNG|

-|U.S. Winter Heating Degree Days||XLS||PNG|
+|U.S. Winter Heating Degree Days||XLSX||PNG|

-|U.S. Census Regions and Census Divisions||XLS||PNG|
+|U.S. Census Regions and Census Divisions||XLSX||PNG|

 |2016-2017 Winter Fuels Outlook||Oct-2016|